-The resident should take ownership of his or her patients and be responsible for all patient care tasks, such as placing orders and discussing test results with patients.
-This allows the resident to take responsibility for medical decision making.
-If an order is urgent and must be placed before the resident is available, the attending should inform the resident and close the loop of communication.
-This helps the resident understand that he or she can still continue to manage the patient.
-Residents tend to feel undermined in their ownership of their patients if the attending EP steps in without addressing it.
+- The resident should take ownership of their patients and be responsible for all patient care tasks, - such as placing orders and discussing test results with patients.
+This allows the resident to take - responsibility for medical decision making.
+If an order is urgent and must be placed before the - 67 resident is available, the attending should inform the resident and close the loop of - 68 communication.
+This helps the resident understand that he or she can still continue to manage the - 69 patient.
+Residents tend to feel undermined in their ownership of their patients if the attending EP - steps in without addressing it.
 Having a quick discussion with the resident avoids this issue.
-If the attending is doing this frequently it could be that they are overstepping, but it could also indicate that the resident requires remediation or additional training to perform at the expected level.
-Residents who describe their thinking and communicate updates on plans (including during procedures) will typically be entrusted with more responsibility and likely receive less micromanagement.

-The ED is a complex teaching and learning environment, making it difficult at times to entrust patient care to residents.
-The goal of entrustment is to guide the resident to become completely autonomous by the end of training so that they are competent for independent practice.
-Following the ABCDs of entrustment can help guide the supervising EPs to empower their residents.
+If - 71 the attending is doing this frequently it could be that they are overstepping, but it could also - 72 indicate that the resident requires remediation or additional training to perform at the expected - 73 level.
+Residents who describe their thinking and communicate updates on plans (including - during procedures) will typically be entrusted with more responsibility and likely receive less - 75 micro-management. - 76 The ED is a complex teaching and learning environment, making it difficult at times to entrust - patient care to residents.
+The goal of entrustment is to guide the resident to become completely - autonomous by the end of training so that they are competent for independent practice. - 79 Following the ABCDs of entrustment can help guide the supervising EP to empower their - 80 residents.